 The project has had a large scale impact, and laid the ground for further support for replication of the eco-village model.

 The project has had a large scale impact, and laid the ground for further support for upscaling the eco-village model.
+For further information:

-Visit : www.agriculturesnetwork.org
+visit : www.agriculturesnetwork.org